Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Abstract

 \section{Abstract}

-A novel Policy Gradient (PG) algorithm, called \textit{Matryoshka Policy Gradient} (MPG), is introduced and studied, in the context of max-entropy reinforcement learning, where an agent aims at maximizing entropy bonuses additional to its cumulative rewards.
-MPG differs from standard PG in that it trains a sequence of policies to learn finite horizon tasks simultaneously, instead of a single policy for the single standard objective.
-For softmax policies, we prove convergence of MPG and global optimality of the limit by showing that the only critical point of the MPG objective is the optimal policy; these results hold true even in the case of continuous compact state space.
-MPG is intuitive, theoretically sound and we furthermore show that the optimal policy of the standard max-entropy objective can be approximated arbitrarily well by the optimal policy of the MPG framework.
-Finally, we justify that MPG is well suited when the policies are parametrized with neural networks and we provide an simple criterion to verify the global optimality of the policy at convergence.
+A novel Policy Gradient (PG) algorithm, called \textit{Matryoshka Policy Gradient} (MPG), is introduced and studied, in the context of fixed-horizon max-entropy reinforcement learning, where an agent aims at maximizing entropy bonuses additional to its cumulative rewards.
+In the linear function approximation setting with softmax policies, we prove uniqueness and characterize the optimal policy of the entropy regularized objective, together with global convergence of MPG.
+These results are proved in the case of continuous state and action space.
+MPG is intuitive, theoretically sound and we furthermore show that the optimal policy of the infinite horizon max-entropy objective can be approximated arbitrarily well by the optimal policy of the MPG framework.
+Finally, we provide a criterion for global optimality when the policy is parametrized by a neural network in terms of the neural tangent kernel at convergence.
 As a proof of concept, we evaluate numerically MPG on standard test benchmarks.